nnellans/ado-pipelines-guide/README.md

 - Stages will not run if the previous Stage fails
   - Each Stage has a hidden, implicit condition that the previous Stage must complete successfully
   - By adding a `condition` to a Stage you could force a Stage to run, even if the previous Stage fails
   - Adding a `condition` to a Stage will remove the implicit condition that says the previous Stage must succeed.
 Therefore, it is common to use a condition of `and(succeeded(),yourCustomCondition)` which adds the implicit success condition back, as well as adds your own custom condition.
-Otherwise, this Stage will run regardless of the outcome of the preceeding Stage
+Otherwise, this Stage will run regardless of the outcome of the preceding Stage

 ```yaml
 # defining a traditional Stage